Updated: Feb 7, 2022

 SingTel's chief executive later made a public apology to StarHub and M1, both of which agreed not to pursue the matter.
 SingTel had also terminated their partnership with Gushcloud, with the latter taking full responsibility for the campaign.

 Smear campaigns are unclassy and they often bite back at those who launch the campaign.
-Ironically during that period, SingTel’s own users flooded their social media page with immense dissatisfaction over SingTel’s services.
+In an ironic twist, during that period, SingTel’s own users flooded their social media page with immense dissatisfaction over SingTel’s services.
 The lesson here?
 You don’t have to love your competitors, but there are better ways to explore how you can beat the competition fairly, by focusing on improving within.
 When you highlight the positives and focus on delivering stellar customer service, the excellence of your product or service speaks for itself.

-6. Beauty Salons: Aggressively Selling
+6. Beauty Salons: Aggressive Selling